BlommaertsEdwin/blog/content/posts/my-sixth-post.md

 +++

 I was tired of seeing my little man running around stark naked without anywhere to hide behind.
 So I created a tree for him.
-Using Y-sort, collision shapes and static bodies I made it possible for him to go behind the tree but not go through it.
+Using Y-sort, collision shapes, and static bodies, I made it possible for him to go behind the tree but not go through it.

 Behold my creation!